To provide Walton County residents, visitors and businesses with information to meet their business, educational, and personal needs.

 Books, audio books, music, DVDs, hotspots, Chromebooks, tablets, kits, and equipment and may be renewed one (1) time only for an additional two weeks.
 Items that have pending holds are not renewable.
 Renewals for Interlibrary Loans are at the discretion of the lending library and may be requested by library staff.

-Patrons with overdue materials may check out additional items, however unreturned items will be charged to the account as lost or missing after fourteen (14) days.
-Once an item is considered lost, no more items can be checked out or renewed until the overdue items are returned or until restitution is made.
+Patrons with overdue materials marked as lost may not check out additional items until the overdue items are returned or until restitution is made.
 The replacement cost for lost items is the price listed in the computerized circulation system for the item in question.

 No fines will be charged for books, audiobooks, music, tablets, kits, and DVDs.
 Hotspots, Chromebooks, and equipment will incur a late fee of $2.00 per day with a maximum fine of $25.00.
 Interlibrary loan fines will be determined by the lending library.